How to Start Your First Developer Job?

 Start Coding at Age of 19-25

-If you have missed your chance to start earlier, at this age you have a second chance to learn coding, along with your formal education.
+If you have missed your chance to start earlier, at this age you have a good chance to learn coding, along with your formal education.

 - Typically, at this age you still don’t have children and mortgages, so you are free to invest in yourself.
 You are young and you have a lot of power and freedom to devote most of your time to learn the software engineering profession, while attending your formal college education.